milte345/troop534/source/11-rules/index.markdown

 ---
 layout: page
-title: "11 Rules Kids Will Not Learn in School"
+title: "11 Rules for Life"
 date: 2012-11-08 08:44
 comments: true
 sharing: true
 footer: true
 ---

-_The following advice has been attributed to Bill Gates.
+_Kids will not learn these rules in school!
+The advice has been attributed to Bill Gates.
 Further investigation reveals that the true author is Charles Sykes, an education reformer._

 Rule 1: Life is not fair -- get used to it!